-Professionally, I am on the faculty at Clemson University as a professor of practice.
-Professor of practice means that I have gotten my knowledge and material through experience and expertise obtained in the field, as opposed to academia.
+Professionally I am currently on the faculty of Clemson University as a professor of practice.
+Professor of practice means I obtained my knowledge and material in the field through experience and expertise, as opposed to academia.
 Many universities now have professors of practice.
-I teach the business and entrepreneurial aspects of parks and recreation, and I have been fortunate to have been asked to speak regularly on the topic throughout the US, Canada, and soon, Mexico.
-I also serve as the executive director of the Parklands Foundation of Charleston County, which is Charleston County Park and Recreation Commission’s non-profit fundraising arm.
-I am passionate about our two Parklands projects.
-The first is the Genesis Project, which exists to build and operate pools in the rural areas of South Carolina where the incidence of African-American drownings is prevalent.
-The second project, Pass it Forward, is a “Play for Life” project facilitating ways for as many youth as possible to compete and benefit from all of the values that youth sports teach.
+I teach the business of entrepreneurial aspects of parks and recreation, and I have been fortunate to have been asked to speak regularly on the topic throughout the US, Canada and Mexico.
+I also serve as the executive director of the Parklands Foundation of Charleston County, which is Charleston County Parks and Recreation Commission’s nonprofit fundraising arm.
+In November 2017 I was elected to the Mount Pleasant Town Council.
+I currently serve as a member of the Recreation Committee and also the chair of the Finance Committee, overseeing a $150 million operating budget.

-There is a misconception by my friends and acquaintances that I am retired.
+There is a misconception by those close to me that I am retired.
 I don’t see myself as retired.
 Hopefully, as long as I am alive, I will be contributing something to someone.
-My next desire is to utilize my over 25 years of proven government executive management experience to work with the Mayor and Town Council together to make Mount Pleasant the greatest city in the world…I’m serious.
+My next desire is to use my 40 years of experience in the parks, recreation and sports field to make the parks and recreation industry, and those that work within it, more productive.